ChrSchu90/PlatformIo.TCapChamp/README.md

 If there is no input sensor available you can use the integrated [OpenWeather API](https://openweathermap.org/current).
 To do so you need to create a [free account](https://home.openweathermap.org/users/sign_up) to receive the required `API Key`.

-The city ID can be taken from [OpenWeather](https://openweathermap.org) by searching for the location and can than be taken from URL `.../city/xxxxxxx`.
+The city ID can be taken from [OpenWeather](https://openweathermap.org) by searching for the location and can then be taken from URL `.../city/xxxxxxx`.
 As alternative you can also use the `Latitude` + `Longitude` that can be taken from [Google Maps](https://www.google.com/maps) by right-click menu.

 The configuration needs to be placed inside the `Secrets.h`.